 DIV Tags

 Perhaps the most common tag, the div tag defines a division or section of an HTML page.
 One page can contain many div elements, and one div element can contain many nested elements.
 The div tag is an element of HTML that allows you to group content into containers (or divisions) you can organize and style on your web page, and divs play nicely with CSS (Cascading Style Sheets).
-CSS is a style sheet language used for describing the look and formatting of an HTML page, we will introduce it in the next step.
+CSS is a style sheet language used for describing the look and formatting of an HTML page.
+We will introduce it in the next step.

 <div id="main"> <!-- Content goes here --> ... </div>